Home

 The 1988 Education Reform Act was a justifiable assault on the idea of the autonomous teacher.
 The idea that the individual sense of responsibility of each teacher was sufficient to ensure that behind the closed classroom door pupils were getting the best possible education, was no longer tenable.

-Unfortunately, as this website shows, in the years following 1988, government ministers and government-appointed agencies became more and more prescriptive in their determination to raise standards in schools.
+Unfortunately, in the years following 1988, government ministers and government-appointed agencies became more and more prescriptive in their determination to raise standards in schools.
 The external testing of pupils and the inspection of teachers and schools became perceived by many as instruments of persecution and so began to damage what governments were trying to improve.

 The autonomous teachers who were ‘thinking for themselves’ were replaced by the knowledge-and-skills technicians working to the government’s manual and rule-book!
 Teachers lost the opportunity for spontaneity, creativity and educational insight that had characterised the work of the best in the profession, but, certainly, the work of the weaker teachers improved in a transformation in which ‘diamonds were dimmed and pebbles polished’.